 Frequently asked questions

-You might find the following frequently asked questions helpful for assessing your application.
+You might find the following frequently asked questions helpful.

 What makes a good entry?